mverleun/container.training-1/slides/k8s/disruptions.md

 - When a node is under pressure, kubelet places a `NoSchedule` taint

-  (to avoid adding more pods while the pod is under pressure)
+  (to avoid adding more pods while the node is under pressure)

 - Once the node is no longer under pressure, kubelet clears the taint